Pugazh (film): Release

 At the Chennai Box Office, Pugazh took an average opening, with collections of Rs.
 3,968,766 from 171 shows in the first weekend.
 However, the film's collections dropped drastically in the second week, and the total collection at the Chennai Box Office was Rs.
 7,123,250 from 18 shows, settling for a below average verdict.

+Reception

 Baradwaj Rangan of the Hindu wrote, "Pugazh is a collection of good bits of writing, good intentions, but they don't add up to a consistently good film because it wants to be both a rooted ensemble drama and a masala-style solo-hero narrative.
-We get neither."
+We get neither.".
+A critic from India Today gave mixed reviews.